Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (310) 458-8300 | Hours: 5:30 am -11 pm Monday through Saturday, 6 am – 11:30 pm Sunday

 Perched on a cliff overlooking the coast, Palisades Park offers sweeping views of Santa Monica Bay.
-You’ll find plenty of benches to enjoy this gorgeous vista, stretching from the Santa Monica Pier north to Malibu.
+You’ll find lots of benches to enjoy this gorgeous vista, stretching from the Santa Monica Pier north to Malibu.

 There’s plenty to enjoy in this bluff-top park any time of day.
 Grab a coffee on Third Street Promenade for an early Palisades Park stroll, when morning dew releases delicate scents from the rose garden.
 Come evening, grab a snack from a local food truck to enjoy appetizers al fresco with a dazzling sunset.